Unions protest over delay to pay rises at Sheffield Hallam University

 He also urged the university to allow unions “a proper seat around the table” for budget setting and a “more collaborative discussion around the university’s future”.

 Approximately 140 academic staff have taken a voluntary severance as part of a scheme that launched in December 2023.
-A further cut to 400 professional service staff roles was announced in May this year.
+A further cut to 400 professional service staff roles was then announced in May this year.

 Dan Bye, the Sheffield Hallam branch secretary for UNISON, also urged the university to “look seriously” at the decision to not offer to backdate payments.